-December 31, 2017 Of which at fair value I I I I I I I I I I I I I I I I I I I Terence tween gate fair nd unpaid ncipal (Ir n millions) Resale agreements and securities-borrowed transactions \$ 27,562 \$ 27,491 \$ 71 Other assets - Loans held-for-sale 136 144 (8) Repurchase agreements and securities-lending transactions 10,277 10,284 (7) Subordinated and other long-term borrowings 139 436 (297)
+December 31, 2018 Of which at fair value Aggregate unpaid principal Difference between aggregate fair value and npaid principal (In millions) Resale agreements and securities-borrowed transactions\$ 8,094 \$ 8,029 \$ 65 Other assets - Loans held-for-sale 93 97 (4) Repurchase agreements and securities-lending transactions 10,002 10,002 Subordinated and other long-term borrowings 93 388 (295)

 In the ordinary course of business, the Company receives collateral in connection with its resale agreements and securities borrowed transactions and generally repledges the collateral received in connection with its repurchase agreements and securities lending transactions.
 As a result of the collateralized nature of these transactions, credit risk does not have an impact on fair value.
-The credit risk does not impact fair value for other assets as there is no counterparty risk consideration that goes into the pricing of these assets.
-For subordinated and other long-term borrowings, the credit risk does not impact fair value because the debt holders of the consolidated CDOs and other VIEs have recourse to the assets in these consolidated CDOs and other VIEs and not to the Company.
+For loans held-for-sale, available-for-sale securities, and subordinated and other long-term borrowings, the credit risk does not impact fair value because the debt holders of the consolidated VIEs have recourse to the assets in these consolidated VIEs and not to the Company.